rocketlabdelta/info-central/resources/glossary.md

 LBP - Live Biological Payload.
 Transport of any vertebrate animal is currently in violation of all rocketry safety codes.

-LCO - Launch Control Officer.&nbsp; Person in charge of controlling the range and launching rockets.
+LCO - Launch Control Officer.
+Person in charge of controlling the range and launching rockets.

 LDRS - Large and Dangerous Rocket Ships: the name of the annual TRA launch.

 Leading Edge - The front edge of a wing or fin.

-LEUP BATF Low Explosive User Permit for rocket motors with greater than 62.5 grams of propellant, as well as other substances deemed by the government to be low explosives such as Thermalite.&nbsp;
+LEUP BATF Low Explosive User Permit for rocket motors with greater than 62.5 grams of propellant, as well as other substances deemed by the government to be low explosives such as Thermalite.

 Liftoff Mass - See GLOW.